dib-lab/2020-paper-sourmash-gather/manuscript.md

 with 91.8 genomes present on each sample on average.
 Each sample is 5 GB in size, and both short-read (Illumina) and long-read (PacBio) simulated sequencing data is available.
-(CTB: check citations / content of latest actual CAMI pub.)
+(CTB: check citations / content of latest actual CAMI pub, https://www.biorxiv.org/content/10.1101/2021.07.12.451567v1)

-Since min-set-cov yields only a collection of genomes rather than a species list, we generated a taxonomic profile for a given metagenome cover.
+Since min-set-cov yields only a collection of genomes rather than a species list, we generated a taxonomic profile for a given metagenome cover through the following procedure.
 For each genome match, we used the species designation in the NCBI taxonomy for that genome.
 Then, we calculated the fraction of the genome remaining in the metagenome after k-mers belonging to higher-rank genomes have been removed (red circles in Figure @fig:gather0 (a)).
 We used this fraction to weight the contribution of the genome's species designation towards the metagenome taxonomy.
 This procedure produces an estimate of that species' taxonomic contribution to the metagenome, normalized by the genome size.

 ![
 Comparison per taxonomic rank of methods in terms of completeness, purity (1% filtered), and L1 norm.